jdeguire/buildMchpClang/README.md

-# buildPic32Clang
+# buildMchpClang
+_This project used to be called "buildPic32Clang", but I changed it to avoid any trademark concerns with using "PIC" in the name._

-A Python script to build Clang for PIC32 and SAM devices along with any supporting libraries.
+This is a Python script to build Clang for Microchip Technology's PIC32 and SAM devices along with any supporting libraries.

-Right now, this supports only Arm Cortex-M devices, like most of the SAM and all of the PIC32C devices.
-MIPS and Cortex-A devices could be added in the future, but I don't have any immediate plans for that.
-MIPS is basically dead (even MIPS the company designs only RISC-V chips now) and I don't know enough about the Cortex-A parts to set them up properly.
+Right now, this supports only Arm devices, like most of the SAM and all of the PIC32C devices.
+MIPS devices could be added in the future, but I don't have any immediate plans for that.
+MIPS is basically dead (even MIPS the company designs only RISC-V chips now), so it is unlikely to get much love in the future.
+As of this writing in October 2025, there is no MIPS target maintainer for LLVM.

+LLVM does have an AVR backend now, so in theory one could extend this to support those, too.

 ## Requirements
 Here's a quick list of what you need.